glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 src="https://docs.google.com/drawings/d/e/2PACX-1vR9gDDDWTNK3btntBfhxsrL18EDGgytkOLDCS2yrgp8ZqxgvJQsCpnyWJwWT4cIk_8z0rLUn1iTS8cG/pub?w=600&h=348"
 %}

-The way whose you can **use your time** depends on a lot of things, among others there are your:
+The way you can **use your time** depends on a lot of things, among others, there are your:

 * **context**:
-    * which resources you have (knowledge, time, energy, money ...)
+    * Which resources do you have (knowledge, time, energy, money ...)
-    * what are your features (skills, experiences, character traits ...)
+    * What are your features (skills, experiences, character traits ...)
-    * what are your constraints (costs, exigencies, ...)
+    * What are your constraints (costs, exigencies, ...)
 * **projection**:
-    * what you want to do (ambitions, preferences, choices ...)
+    * What you want to do (ambitions, preferences, choices ...)
-    * what are your goals (objectives, key results, tasks, sub-tasks, projects, missions ...)
+    * What are your goals (objectives, key results, tasks, sub-tasks, projects, missions ...)
 * **strategy**:
-    * how you organize your activities (priorities, hierarchies, dependencies, sizing, partitioning ...)
+    * How do you organize your activities (priorities, hierarchies, dependencies, sizing, partitioning ...)
 * **analysis**:
-    * how you know yourself (strong points, weak points, personal will and effort ...)
+    * How you know yourself (strong points, weak points, personal will, and effort ...)
-    * how you have a projection & strategy coherent of yourself (clairvoyance, honesty, realism ...)
+    * How you have a projection & strategy coherent of yourself (clairvoyance, honesty, realism ...)
-    * how you receive a critical opinion positive or negative on yourself (feedbacks, auto-introspections, questionings, doubts...)
+    * How you receive a critical opinion positive or negative on yourself (feedback, auto-introspections, questionings, doubts...)

 # How to define the time?

 With the meta-physique considerations, the **time** has wondering features: **universal, continuous, unlimited, non-renewable, solid (incompressible/no expansible), perpetually self-generated, no accumulative**.
-Focus us on the **timescale** of our **human life**.
+Focus is on the **timescale** of our **human life**.
 These features are immutable, or more precisely their changes are negligible.
 But we can interpret the time differently.

-Here I am going to interpret the time like a **quantizable object** with an arbitrary windows in the **past, present or future**.
+Here I am going to interpret the time like a **quantizable object** with an arbitrary window in the **past, present or future**.
 The present moment is seen like a progressive cursor representing a dynamic **instant** on the **timeline**.
-This present instant plays the role of irreversible transformer altering the future into past.
+This present instant plays the role of an irreversible transformer altering the future into the past.
 The **duration** of an **event** is the length of a **windows time** delimited by 2 instants where the event began and finished.
-For the following, when I speak about time, I refer to this **sliding windows**.
+For the following, when I speak about time, I refer to these **sliding windows**.

 {% include article-google-drawing.html title="Time vs Duration"
 src="https://docs.google.com/drawings/d/e/2PACX-1vQMPHMxeI8O86epOjBylFK4Pv1L71MKeIki-rfSJzG5wZ9jeickJi_y32JDWLGqLlXqm0lTj-3vBBge/pub?w=537&h=147"
 %}

 <div class="info">
-The <b>time</b> :clock2: is one of our <b>most valuable resources</b>, for me more important than the knowledge, the money or the energy, because all ones depend on time.
+The <b>time</b> :clock2: is one of our <b>most valuable resources</b>, for me more important than knowledge, money or energy, because all ones depend on time.
 </div>

 It is important to distinguish the **absolute time**, and the **subjective time**.
 The quantity of elapsed time to carry out an activity can be **viewed and interpreted subjectively**.
 The same quantity of time measured objectively in **seconds** could be lived differently by 2 different people esteemed like **short or long**.
-Take into account this subjectivity, because the time management is more relevant if it is applied individually with your sensibility.
+Take into account this subjectivity, because time management is more relevant if it is applied individually with your sensibility.

-For example, **a sharp mind** on a particular situation will have the feeling to life in accelerated time by interacting with a less sharp mind, because he compares his thinking speed to that of his interlocutor, and this one is faster, and reciprocally.
+For example, **a sharp mind** in a particular situation will have the feeling of life in accelerated time by interacting with a less sharp mind, because he compares his thinking speed to that of his interlocutor, and this one is faster, and reciprocally.
 Another example is when you are doing a **passionate activity**.
 The time seems to go faster, because you forget the feeling of elapsed time, and inversely with the boredom.

-The absolute time allows to compare the duration between 2 activities objectively, but when you want to organize or optimize your time, you need to adjust your efforts with your personal consideration of an elapsed time for a given activity.
+The absolute time allows you to compare the duration between 2 activities objectively, but when you want to organize or optimize your time, you need to adjust your efforts with your personal consideration of an elapsed time for a given activity.
 The **elapsed time** can be interpreted as a **sum of done activities**.
-The **unit measure of an activity** is subjective, and could be called **weight**, where are mixed the **quantities of used resources** to do the activity (for example the quantities of time, energy or money).
-Here more the activity has a light color, more the activity has a light
+The **unit measure of an activity** is subjective, and could be called **weight**, where mixed the **quantities of used resources** to do the activity (for example the quantities of time, energy, or money).
+Here more the activity has a light color, the more the activity has a lightweight:
-weight:

 {% include article-google-drawing.html title="Time usage"
 src="https://docs.google.com/drawings/d/e/2PACX-1vR_VEmMKNndJR493-_obuNMiuI0c3h_MeUADJoeCJF7KdAPEuAgJm0F-f7U_UF4bF-aStk1pQZF5A6K/pub?w=537&h=147"